 From winning titles; Best Sommelier of the World (Gérard Basset, Class of 2009), Sake Sommelier of the Year (Joshua Kalinan, Class of 2011) to drinks purchasing for the Jason Atherton group (Laure Patry, Class of 2009) and judging international competitions (Christine Parkinson, Class of 2010) becoming a Sake Sommelier opens the door to many new opportunities and experiences.
 Some leave so inspired they go on to create their own sake-related companies such as Maximilian Fritzsch CEO of Tokuri, Germany (Class of 2013) and Oliver Hilton-Johnson founder of Tengu Sake (Class of 2011).

-Recognised as one of the world’s leading non-Japanese Sake experts, Xavier has built an encyclopedic knowledge of Japanese sake through his experience in both retail and fine restaurant consultancy.
-Learning from sake professionals firsthand in breweries deepened his knowledge and appreciation of sake.
-In 2004 Xavier became one of the first non-Japanese sake specialists.
-His passion for learning spread into teaching, driven by an ambition to pass his knowledge to others.
-With this goal in mind, he co-founded the Sake Sommelier Association (SSA).
-His efforts were noticed by prestigious drinks magazine Imbibe when in 2013 he was nominated for “Educator of the Year”.
+Recognised as one of the world’s leading non-Japanese sake experts, Xavier has built an encyclopaedic knowledge of Japanese sake through his experience in both retail & fine restaurant consultancy.
+By learning first-hand from brewery professionals, his appreciation and passion for sake spread into teaching, driven by an ambition to pass his knowledge to others.
+With this goal in mind, he co-founded the Sake Sommelier Association.
+His efforts were noticed by distinguished drinks magazine Imbibe in 2013, when he was nominated for “Educator of the Year”.
 His contribution for bringing sake to the sommelier world has also been featured in the press many times, for publications such as: The Times, The Guardian, The Evening Standard, Asahi TV, BBC Radio 4, Channel 4 TV and more.